Set Worthy Goals

 Acquisitive goals rarely provide longer term satisfaction or happiness.
 And even more rarely a sense they were worthy.

-So, try to avoid acquisitive goals surroundings money, objects, or accolades.
+So, try to avoid acquisitive goals surrounding money, objects, or accolades.
 As a general rule, if it can be bought directly, it’s rarely something that’s going to make you feel accomplished in the long run (doubly so in this age of planned obsolescence.).

 Acquisitive goals end up being window dressing to your life, not your actual life.
 And people often confuse the way they look with leading a good life.
 Avoid this trap.

-If you feel the need for an acquisitive goal (like a house, car, money, degrees) down to the core reason you actually believe you need those things.
-Doing a five whys diagnostic exercise is actually helpful here.
-An example: home ownership in order to create a great environment for raising a family is a worthwhile goal or avoid angst about housing insecurity.
-Buying a house simply because of adulting pressure, as an investment vehicle, status, or as a societal default, is perhaps one you should reconsider carefully.
+An example: home ownership.
+Owning a home in order to create a great environment for raising a family is a worthwhile goal , or even for avoiding the justifiable angst around housing insecurity.
+Buying a house simply because of adulting pressure, as an investment vehicle (it’s generally a poor one compared to other options), status, or as a societal default, is perhaps one you should reconsider carefully.
 Know what your real goal is in order to actually accomplish it.

 Goals for Goals’ Sake